Bunion surgery (hallux valgus)

 A "bunion" deformity of the great toe of the foot, or hallux valgus, is caused by several factors, amongst which genetic influences, high-heel shoes, ligamentous hyperlaxity.
 It is more common in women than in men.

-In the majority of cases, only an operation can significantly and durably solve the problem.
-External correction can alleviate some symptoms, but only temporarily.
+In the majority of cases, only an operation can significantly et durably solve the problem.
+External correction can allievate some symptoms, but only temporarily.
 Insoles generally aggravate symptoms, as they take up more space in the shoes.

 Surgical correction